-Shelly Varelli is a direct-entry midwife serving Northwest Ohio and Southeast Michigan.
+Shelly Varelli is a Certified Professional Midwife serving Northwest Ohio and Southeast Michigan.
 It is my honor to have trained and now be supported, and work alongside other midwives at Trillium Birth Services, Nine Short Months Birth Center, Northwest Ohio Birth Services, and the Toledo Midwives.

 Midwife, Massage Therapist, Childbirth Educator, Energy Healing Practitioner